typelevel/doobie/README.md

 [![Join the chat at https://gitter.im/tpolecat/doobie](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/tpolecat/doobie?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Maven Central](https://img.shields.io/maven-central/v/org.tpolecat/doobie-core_2.11.svg)](https://maven-badges.herokuapp.com/maven-central/org.tpolecat/doobie-core_2.11)

+> **NOTE** this is an active development branch.
+Document is not necessarily up to date and unannounced breaking changes should be expected.
+For stable releases please switch to `series/0.2.x`.

 **doobie** is a pure functional JDBC layer for Scala.
 It is not an ORM, nor is it a relational algebra; it just provides a principled way to construct programs (and higher-level libraries) that use JDBC. **doobie** introduces very few new abstractions; if you are familiar with basic `scalaz` typeclasses like `Functor` and `Monad` you should have no trouble here.

 For common use cases **doobie** provides a minimal but expressive high-level API: